anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * TODO

-Note while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current pledge LDevID certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
+Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current pledge LDevID certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).

 ### Request Artifact: Pledge Enroll-Request (PER)